My family LOVES Fried Chicken!

 - Remove lid; turn heat to high and cook until coating is crispy and golden brown on each side (approximately another 2 minutes per side).

-Optional: dip chicken tenders in gluten free honey mustard sauce, gluten free BBQ sauce, or your favorite gluten free sauce.
+Optional: dip chicken tenders in gluten-free honey mustard sauce, gluten-free BBQ sauce, or your favorite gluten-free sauce.

 Fried chicken can be tricky.
 Even though the coating may be golden brown and you think it is thoroughly cooked, it can still be raw inside.
 If you are worried about this happening you can cut your chicken up into small chunks, or check doneness by using a meat thermometer.
-Chicken should have an internal temperature of 165 degrees F (75 C) before consuming.
+Chicken should have an internal temperature of 165 degrees F (75 C) before consumption.

 Ingredients